HamaBTW/CC-Master-v3.0-By-Hama-BTW/README.md

 ## Usage

 1. Clone or download this repository to your local machine.
-2. Install the necessary dependencies using `pip`: pip install -r requirements.txt
+2. Install the necessary dependencies using `pip`: ```bash pip install -r requirements.txt
 3. Run the application: python "CC Master v3.0.py"
 4. Follow the prompts to input a BIN and choose whether to generate or check credit card numbers.